cor3ntin/wg21-1/monadic-optional.md

 std::optional<Return> map (std::optional<function<Return(T)>> func);
 ```

 This would give functional programmers the set of operations which they may expect from a monadic-style interface.
-However, this overload is not particularly useful in C++, as we don't have language support for partial function application, which is one of the main places that this pattern would be used in a language like Haskell.

-If use-cases for this come up, then we could add the extra overload.
+However, I couldn't think of many use-cases of this in C++.
+If some are found then we could add the extra overload.

 ### Alternative names